Ardor: Love Spirals Downwards’ Sonic Transformation and Ethereal Vision

 By blending mythology, nature, and introspection, Ardor preserves the dreamlike abstraction that defines Love Spirals Downwards, drawing listeners into its immersive, multifaceted world

-Translating Ardor to the Stage: Love Spirals Downwards Live Debut
+From Studio to Stage: Love Spirals Downwards’ Live Debut

 Despite being Projekt’s top artist, Love Spirals Downwards, had never performed live prior to Ardor’s release.
 As a studio-based project, the band had always relied on multi-tracked vocal layering and intricate production, making live performances daunting.